neverRare/butter/CONTRIBUTING.md

 # Contributing Guidelines

+> **Note:** Despite what this document says, The owner may not be able to take actions on these contributions at the moment.

+---

 Thank you for taking your time contributing.
 I'll address these contributions as soon as possible.

 ## Opening an issue